-- Residential child care institutions may also apply if they operate an elementary school during the day and participate in the NSLP.
+- Residential child care institutions operating an elementary school during the day and participating in the NSLP

 - Be an elementary school

-- Have 50 percent or greater of enrolled students eligible for free and reduced price meals; priority given to those with the highest percentage
+- Have 50 percent or more of the student enrollment eligible for free and reduced-price meals; priority is given to SFAs with the highest percentage

-- Have documented support of the food service, principal, and district superintendent
+- Have documented support of the school food service manager, principal, and district superintendent

-- Implement the FFVP in accordance to the most recent guidelines issued by the USDA in their FFVP Handbook for Schools [http://www.fns.usda.gov/sites/default/files/handbook.pdf] (PDF)
+- Implement the FFVP in accordance with the most recent guidelines by the USDA issued at USDA FFVP Handbook for Schools (PDF)